zaepoj/dotfiles/README.md

 # Dotfiles for my NVIM setup

 ## Requirements
--neovim
+- neovim
--some editor like iterm2
+- some editor like iterm2

 ## Install vim-plug
 ```